Skip to content

 On bash, the completions depend on bash-completion package.
 Install and configure the package according to your OS:

-First, install bash-completion package, if it has not been installed already, and add command to source the completions to your .bashrc.
+First, install bash-completion package, if it has not been installed already.

 On Ubuntu or Debian, use apt command to install the package: